jonashackt/ansible-windows-springboot/README.md

 ## Choose an Spring Boot app to deploy

 This is the easy task - we want to deploy a Spring Boot app.
-So just fire up one in Minutes e.g. with [Spring Initializr](http://start.spring.io/), choose an existing one you have ready to build or just take the simple project here: https://github.com/jonashackt/restexamples
+So just fire up one in minutes e.g. with [Spring Initializr](http://start.spring.io/), choose an existing one you have ready to build or just take the simple project here: https://github.com/jonashackt/restexamples

 Either way you choose: Be sure to have a working Build in Place, so that you have a runnable Spring Boot jar-File in place (e.g. restexamples-0.0.1-SNAPSHOT.jar).
 For the example project [restexamples](https://github.com/jonashackt/restexamples) you get this by running:
 ```